honey-player/releases/README.md

 # releases

-Pseudo-repo for holding releases of the [Host Player](https://honeyplayer.com) desktop app and [hosting](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/) the latest release with updater json
+Pseudo-repo for holding [releases](https://download.honeyplayer.com) of the [Honey Player](https://honeyplayer.com) desktop app and [hosting](https://www.netlify.com/with/nextjs/) the latest release with updater json

 ## Getting Started